jdbloom/RL-CollectiveTransport/README.md

     - Fix TD3 (there is some error in the algorithm or the learning idiology)
     - Conduct comparison between the three Actor Critic Methods
     - Document shortcomings and pitfalls regarding specific algorithms
+- **Experiment with RL Algorithms and Deformable Objects**
+    - Develop deformable object in ARGoS
+    - Experiement with various RL algorithms and emergent communications with deformable objects
 - **Develop Turret based Gipper for Khepera** (MQP)
     - Design, prototype, and build a turret based gripper for the khepera
     - Implement prototype in ARGoS and test